huntdatacenter/docs/docs/system-status.md

 ### Latest system updates

 **2024-02-05 12:12** - Connectivity restored.
-Expected to be caused by a high-volume download that bypassed our traffic filters and caused queuing of in/out traffic.
-We will monitoring closely and investigate root causes.
+Expected to be caused by a new high-volume download that bypassed our traffic filters.
+We will tune our filters and start to work on long-term corrections.

 **2024-02-05 11:53** Connectivity issues reported.
 Access to all labs affected.
 We are investigating.